THANGADHIWAN/user_module/replit.md

 - Icon-only sidebar navigation with tooltips on hover
 - AI chatbot integration for help and support instead of dedicated page
 - Floating UI elements for better user experience
+- In-row search and filter layout matching reference design
+- No breadcrumbs (Dashboard > page name) on any pages
+- Minimal left and right spacing throughout the application
+- Selective filter display instead of showing all filters simultaneously
+- Proper icons and well-designed UI boxes for better usability

 ## File Structure
 ```